oelcode/50FE-Stock-Ping/README.md

 A Python script to monitor 50 Series Founders Edition graphics card stock, allowing you to immediately open a browser window to the product page and/or send notifications via Telegram when stock changes are detected.

-The script supports checking of all current 50 series Founders Edition SKU's, customisable check intervals (2 secs default), and notifications via sound, browser opening, and Telegram messages.
+The script supports checking of all currently known 50 series Founders Edition, customisable check intervals (2 secs default), and notifications via sound, browser opening, and Telegram messages.

 ---

 ## Features

 - **Real-time Stock Monitoring**: Continuously checks NVIDIA's API for stock updates.
-- **Customisable SKUs**: Monitor specific graphics cards by SKU.
 - **Sound Alerts**: Plays a notification sound when stock is detected (Windows and macOS supported).
 - **Browser Auto Open**: Automatically opens the product page in your browser when stock is detected.
 - **Status Updates**: Provides periodic status updates via console or Telegram.